revosystems/slate/source/includes/_xef-loyalty.md

 }&order={
     "subtotal" : 1336,
     "sum" : 1336,
-    "tableId" : null,	// Optional (In case you want it into a table in xef) "tableName" : 		// Optional (In case you want to give another table name) "total" : 1460,
+    "table_id" : null,	// Optional (In case you want it into a table in xef) "tableName" : 		// Optional (In case you want to give another table name) "total" : 1460,
     "taxAmount" : 124,